Vai-bhav-17/Weather-App/README.md

 2. Press Enter or click on the search button to fetch weather data.
 3. View the current weather conditions for the specified city.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.